emirdero/spot/README.md

         },
     );

-    // Redirect GET / to GET /index.html wich is a file in the public directory app.route("/", |req: Request, mut res: Response| -> Response {
+    // Redirect GET / to GET /index.html which is a file in the public directory app.route("/", |req: Request, mut res: Response| -> Response {
         if req.method == "GET" {
             res.status(301);